R3marks/Jaden-Training/README.md

 ```

 ## Tests
-To run the current set of unit tests for both the front end and the backend, perform the `npm test` command in both the `jaden-frontend/` and `jaden-backend/` directories.
+To run the current set of unit tests for both the frontend and the backend, perform the `npm test` command in both the `jaden-frontend/` and `jaden-backend/` directories.
 These tests only check the functionality of the Apollo queries, and do not test any other front end or back end logic.

 ## Credits
 Free resources that helped me create the website: